Aledangelo/terraform-churros-openstack/README.md

 ```

 ### Network
 The configuration involves the use of two networks, a pre-existing one and one created at the moment via terraform.
-Both are used in the instance, but you can choose whether to disable one or both by removing out these lines in the file `instance.tf`.
+Both are used in the instance, but you can choose whether to disable one or both by removing out these lines in the `instance.tf` file.
 ```
 ...
 network {
-        name = "${var.public_network}"
+    name = "${var.existing_network}"
 }
 network {
 	name = "${var.network_name}"